Citroën TUB

-The Citroën TUB (from the French Traction Utilitaire Basse or Traction Utilitaire type B) was a light van derived from the Traction Avant passenger car.
-The van was produced by Citroën between 1939 and 1941.
+The Citroën TUB (from the French Traction Utilitaire Basse or Traction Utilitaire type B) was a light van produced by Citroën from 1939 through 1941, derived from the Traction Avant passenger car.
 In May 1941 an upgraded version, the Citroën TUC replaced the TUB, but by the end of that year the last of these vans had probably been produced.

 The TUB is the first commercial vehicle ever equipped with a lateral sliding door.

 Origins

 Pierre Michelin and Pierre-Jules Boulanger were brought in to take charge of Citroën by Michelin following their acquisition of the bankrupt auto-maker in December 1934.
 During the Summer of 1936 Boulanger received the results of an extensive investigation of customer requirements that he had commissioned.
 The exercise had been undertaken in preparation for the development of a van of approximately 800 kg capacity - slightly more than the load that could be accommodated by a simple car-based van.
 Boulanger accumulated a large dossier of photographs, statistics, sketches and comments.
 From this he laid down a specification which was simple and demanding.
 To maximise available load space, the new van must position the driver as far forwards as possible on the chassis.
 It should be possible to stand up in the vehicle, and the load area should be accessible from the driving seat, without exiting the vehicle.
 In addition to conventionally positioned doors at the back, the load area of the new van should have a door on the pavement side to facilitate loading and unloading.
 The decision had already been taken to base the new van on the running gear of the company's recently introduced front-engined front-wheel drive Citroën Traction, making it easier to meet Boulanger's brief because, without an under-floor drive shaft, the floor of the load space could be kept low.